Back to GE CYNC Guides

 • Switch blinks but never connects during setup

-• Switch shows offline in CYNC app
+• Switch shows offline in the Cync app

-• Setup fails at WiFi password step
+• Setup fails at the WiFi password step

-• Switch connected before but now offline
+• Switch connected before but is now offline

-• Cannot discover switch in Bluetooth range
+• Can't discover the switch over Bluetooth

 Recognize these?
 Here's what usually causes it.